CognitoIdentityProvider / Client / initiate_auth

 [REQUIRED]

 The authentication flow that you want to initiate.
 Each AuthFlow has linked AuthParameters that you must submit.
-The following are some example flows and their parameters.
+The following are some example flows.

 USER_AUTH